Scottish Wildcats: Powerful Hunters and Endangered Animals

 The wildcat hybridizes with both domestic and feral cats.
 This hybridization has become a serious problem for its survival.
 Some investigators think that only around thirty-five animals that are really Scottish wildcats still exist.

 "The Scottish Highlands" is the term for a mountainous and sparsely populated area in northern Scotland.
 The area has a rich history.
 It also contains Ben Nevis, the highest mountain in the British Isles at 4,409 feet (1,344 metres) above sea level.
-Wildcats live in the highlands.

 The scientific name of the wildcat is Felis silvestris.
 Five subspecies are often said to exist—the European, African, Southern African, Asiatic, and Chinese Alpine Steppe wildcats.
 This classification system is controversial, though.
-There is considerable variation in wildcat appearance throughout its range.
+There is considerable variation in the feline's appearance throughout its range.
 Some people think that the Scottish wildcat should be classified in its own subspecies instead of with the European animal.

 The European wildcat is classified as Felis silvestris silvestris.
 (Felis is the genus, the first silvestris is the species, and the second silvestris is the subspecies.)
 The Scottish wildcat is sometimes classified as Felis silvestris grampia, distinguishing it from its European ancestor.
 The domestic cat, which is thought to have developed from the African wildcat, is classified as Felis catus or as Felis silvestris catus.
-Scientists who use the latter scientific name consider the domestic cat to be a subspecies of the wildcat.
+Scientists who use the latter scientific name consider the domestic animal to be a subspecies of the wildcat.

 The Scottish wildcat is sometimes known as the Highland Tiger, a name that reflects both its habitat and its ferocity.